2002 Wimbledon Championships – Women's singles

 Serena Williams defeated the two-time defending champion, her sister Venus Williams, in the final, 7–6(7–4), 6–3 to win the ladies' singles tennis title at the 2002 Wimbledon Championships.
-It was her first Wimbledon singles title, third major singles title overall, and the second component of her first "Serena Slam," a non-calendar year Grand Slam and career Grand Slam.
-She also claimed the world No. 1 singles ranking for the first time by winning the tournament.
-She achieved the 'Channel Slam' (winning the French Open and Wimbledon in the same year), the first time this feat was achieved since Steffi Graf in 1996 and a feat she would accomplish again in 2015.
-Williams did not lose a set during the tournament.
+It was her first Wimbledon singles title, third major singles title overall, and the second component of her first "Serena Slam," a non-calendar year Grand Slam.
+Serena did not lose a set during the tournament.
+She claimed the world No. 1 singles ranking for the first time by winning the tournament.
+She achieved the 'Channel Slam' (winning the French Open and Wimbledon in the same year), the first time the feat was achieved since Steffi Graf in 1996.